 "How did you even get here?
 You don't have a car.
 I do; I'll drive."

-"Yes, drive.
-But I'm not coming with.
+"Yes, you drive.
+But I'm not coming with you.
 It's faster to run.
 But, Amanda –"

 "Yeah.
 And now I'm telling you not to go home.
-Just in case Kyle's at the Tragers' for some reason."
+Just in case Kyle's at the Tragers'."

 They'd reached the parking lot.

 "They are dangerous, Amanda.
 You have no idea what these people are capable of.
 They killed my mother.
 Stay away."